Chances are, you've probably spent an afternoon falling down a rabbit hole of YouTube videos.

-21.2% of YouTube's global audience is between 25 and 34, and 17% is between 35 and 44.
+- As of 2022, 20.2% of YouTube's advertising audience is between 25 and 34 – the largest group – and 15.5% is between 35 and 44.
 (Hootsuite)

-80% of U.S. parents with a child age 11 or younger say their child watches videos on YouTube, and 53% of those children use the platform daily.
+- In 2020, 80% of U.S. parents with a child age 11 or younger say their child watches videos on YouTube, and 53% of those children use the platform daily.
 (Pew Research Center)

 YouTube Gender Demographics

-54.2% of YouTube's total advertising audience is male.
+- 54.2% of YouTube's total advertising audience is male.
 (Hootsuite)

 YouTube Geography Demographics

-As of February 2021, 16.6% of YouTube site visits come from the United States, 9.4% comes from India, and 4.9% comes from Japan.
+- As of February 2021, 16.6% of YouTube site visits come from the United States, 9.4% comes from India, and 4.9% comes from Japan.
 (Alexa)

-YouTube has launched local versions of the platform in more than 100 countries.
+- YouTube has launched local versions of the platform in more than 100 countries.
 (YouTube for Press)

 What Different Generations Watch on YouTube